sh3r4zhassan/sh3r4zhassan.github.io/projects.md

     <div class="project-text">
       <h3>EdgeGuard: On-Device Entry System</h3>
       <p>
         This project implements a smart multi-modal door security system using TinyML, integrating both audio and image inputs for secure and efficient on-device inference.
-Deployed on the Arduino Nano 33 BLE Sense, the system uses a lightweight MobileNetV2-based student model (α = 0.1) distilled from a larger teacher network (α = 0.35) to detect the presence of a person at the door, achieving 84% image classification accuracy in under 200 KB post-quantized size.
+Deployed on the Arduino Nano 33 BLE Sense, the system uses a lightweight student model distilled from a larger MobileNetV2-based (α = 0.35) teacher network to detect the presence of a person at the door, achieving 84% image classification accuracy in under 200 KB post-quantized size.
 Upon detection, the system activates a wake-word listener using a DS-CNN model that operates at 95% accuracy with a compact 46 KB footprint.
 The system only proceeds to unlock the door if a valid voice command is received, ensuring secure, energy-efficient access control entirely on-device.
       </p>
       <!-- <div class="project-buttons"> -->
         <!-- <a href="https://github.com/sh3r4zhassan/PlatePerfect" target="_blank">GitHub</a> -->